 Deferred income tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred income tax assets and liabilities are measured using enacted tax rates expected to be recovered or settled.
-The Company has recorded a valuation allowance of \$2,630,000 and \$2,630,000 as of February 29, 2016 and November 30, 2015, respectively, as the Company does not believe it is "more likely than not" that all future income tax benefits will be realized.
+The Company has recorded a valuation allowance of \$2,630,000 as of both May 31, 2016 and November 30, 2015, as the Company does not believe it is "more likely than not" that all future income tax benefits will be realized.
 When the Company changes its determination as to the amount of deferred income tax assets that can be realized, the valuation allowance is adjusted with a corresponding impact to income tax expense in the period in which such determination is made.
 The ultimate realization of the Company's deferred income tax assets depends upon generating sufficient taxable income prior to the expiration of the tax attributes.
 In assessing the need for a valuation allowance, the Company projects future levels of taxable income.
 This assessment requires significant judgment.
-The Company examines the evidence related to the recent history of losses, the economic conditions in which the Company operates and projections to make that determination.
+The Company examines the evidence related to the recent history of losses, the economic conditions in which the Company operates and forecasts and projections to make that determination.

-There was no U.S. income tax expense for the three months ended February 29, 2016 and February 28, 2015 due to the utilization of net operating losses and foreign tax credit carryforwards, which were not previously benefited in the Company's financial statements.
+There was approximately \$148,000 of U.S. income tax expense for the three and six months ended May 31, 2016.
+There was no U.S. income tax expense for the three and six months ended May 31, 2015 due to the utilization or expected utilization of net operating losses and foreign tax credit carryforwards, which were not previously benefited in the Company's financial statements.

 The Company records foreign income taxes withheld from installment payments of non-refundable up-front license fees and royalty income earned on the processing and storage of cord blood stem cell specimens in geographic areas where the Company has license agreements.
-The Company recognized approximately \$0 and \$25,000 for the three months ended February 29, 2016 and February 28, 2015, respectively, of foreign income tax expense.
-Foreign income tax expense is included in income tax expense in the accompanying consolidated statements of comprehensive (loss) income.
+The Company recognized approximately \$54,000 and \$25,000 for the three months ended May 31, 2016 and 2015, respectively, of foreign income tax expense.
+The Company recognized approximately \$54,000 and \$51,000 for the six months ended May 31, 2016 and 2015, respectively, of foreign income tax expense is included in income tax expense in the accompanying consolidated statements of comprehensive income.